PlanTL-GOB-ES/utils/README.md

 AnnotatorJS' annotations are stored in Json format and the converter builds ANN files from them.

 FixEncodingErrors/
-This script fixes some of the most common encoding problems in corpora.
+This script makes use of the sed utility to fix some of the most common encoding problems in corpora.

 FreeLing_2_brat/
 This script converts FreeLing tabular output format into BRAT standoff format.